Partizipien im Deutschen – Erklärungen und Beispiele

-Rules for building the participle perfect (Partizip 2):
+Rules for forming the perfect participle (Partizip 2):

-Exceptions to the rules of building the participle perfect
+Exceptions to the rules of forming the perfect participle

-- A lot of strong and mixed verbs change the stem in the participle 2 form.
+- Many strong and mixed verbs change the stem in the participle 2 form.

 - In case the stem ends with “d/t”, you add “-et” to weak verbs.

-- Verbs with the endings “-ieren” have a participle 2 without “ge-“.
+- Verbs with the ending “-ieren” have a participle 2 without “ge-“.

-- Not separable verbs also have a participle 2 form without the prefix “ge-“.
+- Inseparable verbs also have a participle 2 form without the prefix “ge-“.